NSchrading/redditDataExtractor/README.md

 ### Running the reddit Data Extractor

-If you downloaded the executable files, open the folder that was downloaded.
+If you downloaded the executable files (found here: https://github.com/NSchrading/redditDataExtractor/releases), open the folder that was downloaded.
 Inside you will see a bunch of .dll files or .so files.
 Also included in the mess of files is the executable:

 ![Executable](http://i.imgur.com/i3W9uF4.png)